-This charming seaside town on the Heritage Coast, is famous for the Aldeburgh Music Festival, Benjamin Britten, and arguably the best fish and chips in England!
+The charming seaside town of Aldeburgh is ideally located on the beautiful Suffolk Heritage Coast.
+Popular with all ages, this coastal gem is famous for the Aldeburgh Music Festival, Benjamin Britten, and arguably the best fish and chips in England!
 The shingle beach is lined with traditional, black fishermen's huts and is home to Maggi Hambling's shell sculpture.
 What a perfect seaside destination!

-If you have any other questions, please don't hesitate to give us a pop into our Aldeburgh, Southwold or Woodbridge office and say “Hi!”
-We are happy to answer any of you questions, or give you one of our free holiday brochures to take away with you.
+If you have any other questions, please don't hesitate to give us a call or pop into one of our offices.
+You'll find us in Aldeburgh, Southwold and Woodbridge.
 So what are you waiting for?
 Browse our cottages below and start planning your holiday to Aldeburgh today.

 * Please note the guide prices do not include other optional fees such as pet fees